TaylorDarneille/wdi-project2/readme.md

 ###Topics
 #### - Get / (list of topics)
 #### - Get /:id (list of posts with that topic)

+# Unfulfilled reqs:

+#### - Wireframes
+#### - Styling

+# TODO

+#### - update put route and corresponding code to allow users to add/delete/edit topics and also change the site
+#### - When a user deletes a post, also delete comments from database and all topics that aren't linked to any other posts.
+#### - Implement direct messaging functionality by adding another table "dms"
+#### - Utilize moment to display when each post was first written
+#### - Add "lastUpdate" column to posts table to keep track of the most recent comment or update to post, then utilize it to display posts in order of updates.
+#### - Notifications:
++ Add a notifications number on navbar that shows up when logged in.
++ Links to posts on dashboards bold (by adding a class) when updated/commented and unbold (remove class) when they are clicked on (event listener).
++ Have front end count number of bold links to calculate notifications number.

 ###Stretch Goal: incorporate express-mailer